Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,2723.033543,2733.855787.md

 ### Transcript

-> cave you're placing stuff on now yes and no some caves are made by me some caves
+> cave you're placing stuff on now yes and no some caves are made by me some caves are made by marks and even a tiger says